 Pesticide testing in wine

 Let’s start with wine – always a good place to begin.
-A glass of wine may be just the thing after those sugar-enriched monsters finally crash and fall asleep.
 Wine drinkers come to enjoy certain wineries and varietals that are true to form and free from adulterants, inconsistencies, and unsafe ingredients.
-Afterall, the same fine qualities that sets a brand apart can lead to prohibition, once those qualities are compromised.
+Afterall, the same fine qualities that sets a brand apart can lead to negative consequences, once those qualities are compromised.

 - Although standards vary, regulatory bodies command Maximum Residue Limits (MRLs) for pesticides testing.
 Multi-residue analysis can be demanding due to the low levels present, the wide range of compounds and chemistries represented, and the complex background or matrices.

 - The initial step of pesticides isolation typically includes upstream extraction and enrichment techniques, such as QuEChERS and SPE, prior to LC-MS/MS or GC-MS. Automated systems such as the Dionex AutoTrace SPE instruments make use of cartridges or disks and positive pressure flow of analyte, greatly increasing the throughput of sample prep.
 A host of alternative systems exist for this stage of analysis.

 - QuEChERS extraction requires modifications tailored to the source of analytes – in this case established methods for fruits and vegetables analysis – typically followed by dSPE cleanup.

 Depending on the compounds of interest and the chemistries involved, a wide range of LC-MS/MS and GC-MS systems - and associated columns and analysis software - are available.

 - Reverse phase C18 columns are typically used for polar compounds although aqueous C18 LC columns can offer better retention and performance for some polar compounds – making them strong additions or alternatives for the pesticide analysis tool box.